When the temperature dial hits 107°F in my San Mateo backyard it means only one thing: salad for dinner.

 - 1/2 cup (1/2 ounce) packed basil leaves, roughly chopped

-Place tomatoes in a colander set over a bowl and season with 2 teaspoons (8g) kosher salt.
+Place chopped tomatoes in a colander set over a bowl and season with 2 teaspoons (8g) kosher salt.
 Toss to coat.
 Set aside at room temperature to drain, tossing occasionally, while you toast the bread.
 Drain for a minimum of 15 minutes.

 Meanwhile, preheat oven to 350°F (180°C) and adjust rack to center position.
 In a large bowl, toss bread cubes with 2 tablespoons (30ml) olive oil.
 Transfer to a rimmed baking sheet.
 Bake about 15 minutes, until crisp and firm but not browned.
 Remove from oven and let cool.